 In Western Europe and North America, research has undergone a transition from the national to the transnational model of publications already in the 1980s and the beginning of the 1990s (Zitt et al. 1998).
 Thirty years later, the non-globalized journals still play a substantial role in the countries from the former Soviet bloc (see Moed 2018, Kirchik and Gingras 2012 or Figure 1).
-For example in Russia, Romania or Croatia more than 25 % of the reseach output is published in the journals, whose publisher is located in that country and at least one third of authors is affiliated in the same country.
+For example in Russia, Romania or Croatia more than 25 % of the reseach output is published in journals whose publisher is located in that country and at least one third of authors is affiliated in the same country.

 Since the transition the global research landscape changed dramatically.
 It grows both in terms of size and interconnectedness (Wilsdon 2011).
 New countries incorporate their research into global knowledge flows (Gazni, Sugimoto, Didegah 2012; Wagner et al. 2015) and collaboration distances decrease (Waltman 2011).
 The international collaboration drives the growth of the research output (Adams 2013).
 Developing countries invest heavily to improve its research infrastructure (Wilsdon 2011) and international visibility (Zhou and Glanzel 2010).